Kalyani M4

 The Kalyani M4 is a high-mobility Mine-Resistant Ambush Protected Vehicle produced by Kalyani Group's Bharat Forge.
 It is a Kalyani-Paramount partnership developed variant of the Mbombe 4 built by South Africa's Paramount Group.

+History

-After conducting extensive trials in Ladakh, the Indian Army placed orders for these vehicles under an emergency procurement amidst China-India Border Standoff in a contract worth ₹177.95 crore in 2021.
+After conducting extensive trials in Ladakh in August 2020, the Indian Army placed orders for these vehicles under an emergency procurement amidst China-India Border Standoff in a contract worth ₹177.95 crore in 2021.
+The trials also included the Maverick APC and the Werewolf MRAP.

+In February 2021, an agreement was made between Paramount Group and Kalyani to manufacture the M4 in India.

+In April 2023, Kalyani M4s were deployed by Indian peacekeepers in Abyei, Sudan.